feelpp/feelpp/QuickReference/projection.md

 # NodalProjection Nodal Projection

-An important keyword is \c project which allows to compute the interpolant of an expression with respect to a nodal function space over a part of the mesh  or the whole mesh.
+An important keyword is `project`  which allows to compute the interpolant of an expression with respect to a nodal function space over a part of the mesh  or the whole mesh.
 The interface is as follows
 ```cpp